Barbados: Climate

 The country generally experiences two seasons, one of which includes noticeably higher rainfall.
 Known as the "wet season", this period runs from June to December.
 By contrast, the "dry season" runs from December to May.
 Annual precipitation ranges between 40 and 90 in.

 From December to May the average temperatures range from 21 to 31 C, while between June and November, they range from 23 to 31 C.

 On the Köppen climate classification scale, much of Barbados is regarded as a tropical monsoon climate (Am).
 However, breezes of 12 to 16 km/h abound throughout the year and give Barbados a climate which is moderately tropical.

 Infrequent natural hazards include earthquakes, landslips, and hurricanes.
-Barbados lies outside the principal Atlantic hurricane belt and is often spared the worst effects of the region's tropical storms and hurricanes during the rainy season.
-Its location in the south-east of the Caribbean region puts the country just outside the principal hurricane strike zone.
-On average, a major hurricane strikes about once every 26 years.
-The last significant hit from a hurricane to cause severe damage to Barbados was Hurricane Janet in 1955; in 2010 the island was struck by Hurricane Tomas, but this caused only minor damage across the country as it was only at Tropical Storm level of formation.
+Barbados lies outside the Main Development Region for tropical cyclone activity in the Atlantic, and is often spared the worst effects of the region's storms during the rainy season.
+On average, a major hurricane makes landfall in Barbados about once every 26 years.
+The last significant hit from a hurricane to cause severe damage to Barbados was Hurricane Janet in 1955; in 2010 the island was struck by Hurricane Tomas, but this caused only minor damage across the country as it was only at Tropical Storm strength at the time of impact.